 I’m not sure about you, but I get the sense that the D-word is a little taboo in ultras.
 A sign of mental weakness that you’re not quite tough enough.
 I’m here to say that I think the DNF is a good thing and as a result, here is a rather personal account that was inspired by an article I read a few days ago from Ultrarunner Podcast.
 In short I’m opening myself up to scrutiny somewhat by relaying some of my experiences.
 But that’s OK, I’m comfortable with that entirely.
 There will be people who will disagree with what I have to say and the philosophy here, but that’s a good thing.
-We like debate here at Ultra168 – we’re not about soft articles and fluffy cool shit.
+We like debate here at Ultra168.
 We’re about helping runners.

 The world of ultras surprised me a little when I first started.
 Here was this awesome community of people who really encouraged each other.
 But then I DNF’ed a 100 miler and I saw a fair amount of stigma against those that seemingly ‘fail’.
 Well here’s the fact.
 People do give up.

-People who know me, know that I’ve DNF’ed a few races.
 My first DNF hit me really hard.
-I felt like a complete failure and to be perfectly frank, was made to feel like one at times.
-Mentally it really affected my racing and stayed with me for a number of years.
+I felt like a complete failure and mentally it really affected my racing and stayed with me for a number of years.

 The first and most critical thing.
 Before you can go ahead and correct what you have done wrong, you need to accept it.
 Don’t be like me and spend years worrying about DNFs.
 It affects your confidence and your own ability to trust yourself that you will finish a race.
 You need to be able to accept in your own head that the DNF has happened and you need to be comfortable with it, but importantly, move on.